Advice on how public bodies can support the Homes for Ukraine scheme.

 The Framework explains the over-arching principles to help local authorities with the challenging process of balancing our commitment to the people from Ukraine and homeless households in temporary accommodation.

-The Framework includes recommended approaches to support the matching of Ukrainians in our Welcome Centres to hosted placements across Wales.
-It also includes the re‑matching of people where an initial placement has broken down and a new placement needs to be agreed.
+The Framework includes recommended approaches to support the matching of Ukrainians in initial accommodation to hosted placements or other longer-term accommodation across Wales.
+It also includes the rematching of people where an initial placement has broken down and a new placement needs to be agreed.

 Expected standards for accommodation is explained in this guidance.